ciscoheat/sveltekit-superforms/README.md

 taintedMessage: string | false = '<A default message in english>'
 ```

-When a `success` or a `redirect` result is received, the form is automatically marked as untainted.
+When the page status changes to something between 200-299, the form is automatically marked as untainted.

 ## Auto-scroll and focus on errors